-I currently know the following Web sites are using material from Sam's Laser FAQ without permission or acknowledgement:
+I currently know the following Web sites are using material from Sam's Laser FAQ without permission or acknowledgment:

 I have attempted to send email to the operators of all these Web sites.
 The email either bounced or there has been no response or there was no obvious way to contact them at all.

-If you are the Webmaster or developer of one of these Web sites, it's simple and painless to include the necessary acknowledgements.
+If you are the Webmaster or developer of one of these Web sites, it's simple and painless to include the necessary acknowledgments.
 Please contact me via the Sci.Electronics.Repair FAQ Email Links Page.

 However, in general, my preference would be to simply provide a link to the appropriate section (or sections) of Sam's Laser FAQ rather than including an excerpt in the auction listing.

 When a violation is found, I will normally attempt to contact the seller and have them amend the auction listing but if that fails, their eBay ID will be added to this list and further action may be taken through eBay or legal channels.